 When a person experiences both substance abuse disorder and mental illness simultaneously then it is called a dual diagnosis.
 These conditions occur together frequently and people tend to seek alcohol or drugs to feel better with their mental problems.
 People also self-medicate to get relieved of their drug-seeking behaviors.
 A mental problem can trigger substance abuse and chronic substance abuse can lead to mental problems.
 Sometimes the mental problem occurs first or substance abuse.
 It is very difficult to identify, which problem has occurred first and it depends on the individual to cooperate with the treatment process to find the exact cause of the disorder.

-Try to choose the rehab centers who offer treatment for both diagnoses, since many recovery centers are not equipped to handle dual diagnosis patients.
-Since it is a complicated issue and needs to be taken extreme care with psychiatric staffs and all the necessary requirement for the treatments.
-When both the mental illness and substance abuse were treated under the same roof it has a lot more benefits in absorbing the reaction of an addict and provide timely help for the suffering.
+Try to choose the rehab centers that offer treatment for both diagnoses, since many recovery centers are not equipped to handle dual diagnosis patients.
+Since it is a complicated issue and needs to be taken extreme care with psychiatric staff and all the necessary requirements for the treatments.
+When both mental illness and substance abuse services were treated under the same roof it has a lot more benefits in absorbing the reaction of an addict and provide timely help for the suffering.
 It will also leverage a kind of relaxation for the addicts and makes them comfortable to stay in a single place for these dual recoveries.
 This meant to be very successful according to the previous survey.
-This is definitely not a days task it requires many months to be fixed, initially a few months as an inpatient and a few months as an outpatient, in order to protect yourself from relapse.
+This is definitely not a day’s task it requires many months to be fixed, initially a few months as an inpatient and a few months as an outpatient, in order to protect yourself from relapse.